weibolu-rm/COVID19-BUSTER/README.md

 **ESC**: Pause game

+# How to use code

+Copy the Assets, Packages and Project settings folders to an empty directory, and open folder as a unity project.
+I'm using Unity 2020.3.17f1.
 # Acknowledgements

 - Unity2D doesn't support NavMesh natively, and so I'm using a free 2D implementation by h8man